Skip to main content

 AI Hold Detection

-An on-device CoreML model runs body-pose estimation and oriented bounding-box hold detection on iOS.
-Results feed back into the climb tagging flow without any round-trip to a server.
+On-device CoreML model runs body-pose estimation and oriented bounding-box hold detection on iOS.
+No server round-trip needed.

 Stats & Progress

-Session grouping, grade distribution charts, send-rate tracking, and animated stat counters give a clear picture of improvement over time.
-Climbs can be filtered by grade, style, gym, and outcome.
+Session grouping, grade distribution charts, send-rate tracking, and animated stat counters.
+Filter by grade, style, gym, and outcome.

 Social Feed

-Public climbs surface in a community feed, filterable by gym.
-Users can follow each other, like climbs, and leave comments — all backed by AWS with IAM policies enforcing privacy controls.
+Public climbs surface in a community feed.
+Follow users, like climbs, leave comments — all backed by AWS with IAM privacy controls.

 AWS IAMPostgreSQLOAuth